-Public Law 108-364, The Improving Access to Assistive Technology for Individuals with Disabilities Act, December 2004 This act promotes awareness of, and access to, assistive technology devices and services, and provides AT to people with disabilities so they can more fully participate in education, employment and other daily activities.
+Public Law 108-364, The Improving Access to Assistive Technology for Individuals with Disabilities Act, March 2021 This act promotes awareness of, and access to, assistive technology devices and services, and provides AT to people with disabilities so they can more fully participate in education, employment and other daily activities.
 The act incorporates all ages and disabilities in all environments, such as early intervention, K-12, post-secondary, vocational rehabilitation, community living and aging services.
-See the Public Law 108-364, Assistive Technology Act of 2004 Fact Sheet to learn more.

 Public Law (PL) 108-446, “The Individuals with Disabilities Education Improvement Act,” December 2004 This act guides the provision of early intervention, special education and related services to eligible children with disabilities ages birth through 21.
 See the following to learn more: Early Intervention Services Fact Sheet, Part B of the Individuals with Disabilities Education Act Fact Sheet and Special Education Fact Sheet.

 The Uniform Federal Accessibility Standards These standards are design requirements developed under the Architectural Barriers Act of 1968.
 The act defines “accessible” and requires that buildings and facilities designed, constructed or altered with federal funds be accessible.